 Best chosen after you get your photographs, a strong color palette is equally important and will tie into your whole visual theme.
 A logo, while not absolutely necessary, can be a real asset in relation to branding as it has a way of tying everything together.
-I could write an entire blog post just about logos alone (and perhaps someday I will) – but the gist of it is creating a small piece that unites shapes, color and words to capture the essence of what you do.
+Your logo is in essence a small design piece that unites shapes, color and words to capture the essence of what you do.
 If you have the resources, hiring a professional graphic designer to create a logo for you is well worth the money.

 3) Elevator pitch

-The phrase “elevator pitch” originally comes from the idea that you should be able to sum up for someone what you do, what you’re about and why you’re worth hiring – all in the short span of an elevator ride.
-While I’m not really into the whole “shtick” thing as it tends to start sounding scripted and boring rather quickly, I do think it’s beneficial to get clear on what you’re about so that when you’re meeting people and they’re inquiring about you, you’re able to speak surely, confidently and eloquently about what you do.
-For example, ask me what my business is about and I’ll tell you quite simply: I started Continuum because I wanted to provide for other artists like myself websites that are unique and really capture who they are and what they’re creating – a viable alternative to the template websites that we see so much of these days.
-And while now Continuum has expanded to serve small business owners and other entrepreneurs as well, the goal remains the same: making sure my clients are fully self-expressed in how they’re represented online, and that they’re able to take full advantage of all the Internet has to offer in expanding their business.
-So when someone next asks you what your music/art/business is about, what will you say?
+The phrase “elevator pitch” originally comes from the idea that you should be able to sum up for someone what you do, what you’re about, and why you’re worth hiring – all in the short span of an elevator ride.
+While I’m not really into the whole “shtick” thing as it tends to start sounding scripted rather quickly, I do think it’s beneficial to get clear on what you’re about so that when you’re meeting people and they’re inquiring about you, you’re able to speak surely, confidently and eloquently about what you do.
+For example, ask me what my business is about and I’ll tell you quite simply: I allow heart-centered entrepreneurs to be seen by their audience for who they truly are and how they help.
+So when someone next asks you what your business is about, what will you say?

 4) Bio and promotional pieces

 Probably the least fun things to assemble amidst all of this branding material are your bio and other written promotional pieces.
-But they have to be done, and done well (take a look at my blog post The Perfect Bio if you haven’t already).
-Hopefully as the other pieces of your brand start to come together, it will become apparent to you what the tone of your written pieces should be.
+But they have to be done and done well (take a look at my blog post The Perfect Bio if you haven’t already).
+Hopefully, as the other pieces of your brand start to come together, it will become apparent to you what the tone of your written pieces should be.
 Formal?
 Casual?
 Conversational?
 Outside-the-box?
 The tone and type of language you use in all of your written pieces will become yet another component of your brand, so use it consistently anywhere you write.

 5) Consistent URLs

 This one is easily accomplished, but often overlooked, so it’s worth mentioning.
-If your website URL is www.kinginflight.com, the idea and hope is that your facebook fan page URL will be facebook.com/kinginflight and your twitter URL will be twitter.com/kinginflight and… well, you get the idea.
+If your website URL is www.kinginflight.com, the idea and hope are that your Facebook page URL will be facebook.com/kinginflight and your Twitter URL will be twitter.com/kinginflight, and… well, you get the idea.
 Keep your URLs as consistent as you can.
-This not only makes it easier for people and fans to find you – it also contributes to the strength of your brand.
+This not only makes it easier for people and fans to find you – but it also contributes to the strength of your brand.

 7) Come up with a great tagline

-This is probably another topic that warrants an entire blog post of its own, but alas, we have a single paragraph.
-To the best of my understanding, a tagline is a key phrase that sums up and identifies your business by capturing these three things: your mission, your promise, and your brand.
+A tagline is a key phrase that sums up and identifies your business by capturing these three things: your mission, your promise, and your brand.
 The most common mistake people make with taglines is focusing on what their service or product is when they should be thinking about what it offers.
 Your tagline communicates what you do, what’s in it for them – and hopefully has a little pizzazz as well.
 When I was trying to come up with a tagline for my business, I did brainstorming sessions every day for a week, during which I’d write down anything and everything that came to mind, not judging my ideas either way.
 Eventually at the end of the week, while going through all the bad ideas I’d come up with – I stumbled one that I love: websites that align with YOU.

 8) Demonstrate and maintain professionalism

-This probably goes without saying, but beyond the photographs and the colors, the logo and the tagline, the bio and the elevator pitch, the Facebook status updates and the tweeted photos – lies what you are doing for others, and your professionalism.
+This probably goes without saying, but beyond the photographs and the colors, the logo and the tagline, the bio and the elevator pitch, the Facebook status updates, and the tweeted photos – lies what you are doing for others and your professionalism.
 These things will always be first and foremost in defining your brand.
 Maintain quality and professionalism at all times and you will be remembered for it.
 It’s in the little things: arriving on time for meetings, replying to emails promptly, and always being friendly, courteous, and respectful.